adagif/adagif/README.md

 # Hey Guys 🌼🌙 🌱

-💻My name is Maria Eduarda, I'm Brazilian 🇧🇷, student of Computer Science and computer technician💜.
+💻My name is Maria Eduarda, I'm Brazilian 🇧🇷, student of Computer Science and Computer Technician💜.

 ✨I worked voluntarily on the Computação Online (ComOn) @ comon.ufca project that produces audiovisual media, promoting the dissemination of content related to information technology.